kkjslee/indy-sdk/wrappers/go/README.md

 ### How to test

-Navigate to the dockerenv folder and follow the instructions outlined in run-getting-started-with-go.md.
+Navigate to the dockerenv folder and follow the instructions in README.